- Home

 Managing emotions

 Everyone responds differently to the treatment phase.
-Anger, crying and withdrawal are some of the possible reactions.
+Anger, crying and withdrawal are some of the possible reactions in children.
 These can be protective responses that allow a child or young person time to deal with the information.

 Learn more about: